Analysis | What You Need to Know About China’s Virus Outbreak

 1. Who’s getting sick?

-The outbreak began in Wuhan, a city of 11 million, in early December.
-Additional cases have mostly been seen elsewhere in China but others, involving travelers arriving from there, have also been confirmed in other Asian countries, in Australia, Europe and the U.S. Chinese authorities reported that as of Jan.
-25 there were 1,372 confirmed cases in the country and that 41 people had died.
-Initially it seemed the virus wasn’t transmitted readily between people.
+The outbreak began in Wuhan, a city of 11 million, in early December and spread to other parts of the country.
+As of Jan.
+27 there were 2,744 confirmed cases in mainland China and at least 80 people had died.
+Some cases have been confirmed elsewhere involving travelers arriving from China as far away as Europe and the U.S. Initially it seemed the virus wasn’t transmitted readily between people.
 But on Jan.
-20 the World Health Organization confirmed that it could be passed from human to human, not just from an animal to a human.
-Chinese state media also reported health-care workers had been infected.
-Since then, there have been cases reported where the virus has spread along a four-person chain, indicating that it’s more easily transmissible than earlier thought.
+20 the World Health Organization confirmed that it could be passed from human to human, not just from animal to human.
+Chinese media reported health-care workers had been infected.
+There also have been cases reported where the virus has spread along a four-person chain, indicating that it’s more easily transmissible than earlier thought.
+And a top Chinese health official said it could be contagious before the carrier shows symptoms, which would make the spread much harder to stop.

 2. Why is a new virus so alarming?